ricardocolom-kaseya/employee-app-backend/README.md

 By default this runs on port 4000 of your local machine.

+## Instructions

+- In the project directory run <code>npm install</code> to install all dependencies.
-To run, create a .env file in the project directory where:
+- Create a .env file in the project directory where:

 ```
 PASSWORD=your_mysql_root_password